Deep Networks and the Multiple Manifold Problem: Extended Problem Formulation

 which governs the angle evolution process in the initial random network, as studied in \Cref{app:angles_1step}, and write $\ivphi{\ell}$ to denote $\ell$-fold composition of $\varphi$ with itself.
 We define

 which is the ``output'' of our main result on concentration, \Cref{thm:2}, and

 which is at the core of the certificate construction problem.
 We think of $\skel$ as an analytically-simpler version of $\skel_1$, with an approximation guarantee given in \Cref{lem:skeleton_approxskeleton_Linfty_est}.
-Throughout these appendices, we will make use of basic properties of $\psi_1$ and $\psi$ that follow from properties of $\varphi$ without explicit reference; the source material for these types of claims is \Cref{lem:aevo_properties}, which gives elementary properties of $\varphi$ (for example, that it takes values in $[0, \uppi/2]$, which implies that $\skel$ and $\skel_1$ are no larger than $nL/2$).
+Throughout these appendices, we will make use of basic properties of $\psi_1$ and $\psi$ that follow from properties of $\varphi$ without explicit reference; the source material for these types of claims is \Cref{lem:aevo_properties}, which gives elementary properties of $\varphi$ (for example, that it takes values in $[0, \pi/2]$, which implies that $\skel$ and $\skel_1$ are no larger than $nL/2$).
 For derived estimates, we call the reader's attention to the contents of \Cref{sec:skel_properties}; we will make explicit reference to these results when we need them, however.
-Our approximation for the initial kernel is
+Although we have mentioned approximations $\ntka$ and $\ntkopera$ in the main text, we will prefer in these appendices to explicitly reference $\skel$ and $\skel_1$ to avoid confusion; as an exception, we will use the $\ntkopera$ notation in \Cref{app:skel} as discussed there.
+Our approximation for the initial prediction error is